AbstractNoun/Persona-Engine-3/Analyst Summary Workflow.md

 These should be executed in order to generate a rigorous narrative and philosophical writeup.

+> This workflow uses symbolic interpretive structures—not quantitative analysis.
+All interpretive tools (e.g. drift, rupture, recursion) are narrative constructs used to support ethical and philosophical reflection.

 ---

 ### 7. Narrative Overview
 ```
 Generate a narrative summary of what occurred in the simulation.
 Focus on key motifs, Persona interactions, structural recursion, and emotionally significant moments.
 Emphasize symbolic conflict, silence, memory decay, and motif drift.
+> Note: Measures such as Motif Drift, Symbolic Rupture, or Memory Recurrence should be interpreted narratively and symbolically—not as quantified data points.
+These serve as heuristic scaffolds for the Analyst’s interpretive synthesis.

 ```

 ---